That Was The Week NFPs Kicked The Market

 Last week:

 So we ‘see’ the future at 8158 around 4.30 yesterday.
-So this gave us –80.5 for the short put loss for the future of 117, while the call went to 14.5 Frankly this is horrible and every way you look at it this is not a nice trade even if you were to trade the collar, (Reversal) sell the call to buy a protective put. ( loss of 117, mitigated by an increase in the put of 38, while the short call lost 28 in our favour.
+So this gave us –80.5 for the short put A loss for the future of 117, while the call went to 14.5 Frankly this is horrible and every way you look at it this is not a nice trade even if you were to trade the collar, (Reversal) sell the call to buy a protective put. ( loss of 117, mitigated by an increase in the put of 38, while the short call lost 28 in our favour.
 Of course this is a demo it’s not a trade we’d take and probably the options should be ATM.

 *Does not look like a plan!